AGCoL

 To view the base alignment, use the Show Seq Option (from the Selected: pulldown).
 Select the 1st region to be aligned, then select the 2nd region.
 These two sequences can be copied from the popups, and aligned with online tools such as EMBOSS Matcher or EZ BioCloud (max 5000bp).

-Another alternative is to find the hit in the Queries, then view the MUSCLE MSA.
+Another alternative is to find the hit in the Queries, then view the MSA (either MUSCLE or MAFFT can be used).

 Dot Plot #3 (Multi-genome)